Daniel6/SoftSysDubstepDucks/index.md

 ### Torrent File Creation
 ![Torrent encoding test](./images/softsys_torrent.png)
+*Tests for bencoding strings and integers perform as per standard.
+After inputting the name of a text file and an address for a tracker server, a torrent file is created*

+### Torrent File Parsing
 ![Torrent decoding test](./images/deocde_test.png)
+*Given a torrent file, all relevant meta file information is extracted*

 ### Learning Objectives
 This project was intended to be a learning exercise for the team to familiarize with the C language and get hands on experience.
 We accomplished the learning goals which we established at the creation of the project, those being to: